-9.7.12 Competition Networking
+9.7.7 Competition Networking

 Casualty reports will be submitted from the base station over a DARPA-managed wired network.
-A wireless team's network will be available for teleoperation and data transmission between platforms and the base station.
-Additional details will be announced closer to the first competition event.
+A wireless team's network will be available for teleoperation and encrypted data transmission between platforms and the base station.
+Further details may be found in the Operations Guide.

-9.7.13 Internet and Cloud Resources
+9.7.8 Internet and Cloud Resources

 DARPA does not plan to provide or allow the use of internet (www) or cloud connectivity during the runs in the Systems Competition.
 Access to such resources is often limited in the field and in real-world scenarios following natural disasters.
-Team personnel in the Staging Area are not permitted to access the internet or make phone calls on any devices (e.g., cell phone, tablet) during the competition run.
+Team personnel in the Staging Area are not permitted to access the internet, communicate with team tent or make calls on any devices (e.g., cell phone, tablet, radio) during the competition run.

-9.7.14 Data protection
+9.7.9 Data Protection

-Teams are required to use encryption for data transmission between their base station and their UxVs.
-Data transfer from the bases station computers to a computer approved for processing, analysis and/or data storage will be performed using approved transfer methods such as writeable CDs, DVDs, or memory cards, after being scanned for malware.
-At the end of an event, teams will remove and clear any removable memory in the UxV.
+Teams are required to use encryption for data transmission between their base station and their UxSs.
+Data transfer from the base station computers to a computer approved for processing, analysis and/or data storage will be performed using approved transfer methods such as writeable CDs, DVDs, or memory cards, after being scanned for malware.
+At the end of an event, teams will remove and clear any removable memory in the UxS.
+Teams must review and sign the Data Management agreement provided as part of the IAIR.

-9.7.15 Geofencing
+9.7.10 Geofencing